NxPKG/khulnasoft-docs/content/spectrum/how-to/enable-proxy-protocol.md

 ## Enable Proxy Protocol v1 for TCP

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login).
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login).
 2. Select **Spectrum**.
 3. Locate the application that will use the PROXY protocol and select **Configure**.
 4. From the dropdown, select **PROXY Protocol v1**.

-When TCP applications are configured to use **PROXY Protocol v1**, Cloudflare will prepend each inbound TCP connection with the PROXY Protocol plain-text header.
+When TCP applications are configured to use **PROXY Protocol v1**, Khulnasoft will prepend each inbound TCP connection with the PROXY Protocol plain-text header.

 ### The Proxy Protocol v1 Header